Meet The Husbands And Boyfriends Of Victoria's Secret Supermodels

 The couple met in 2009 and married a year later.
 They have a 2-year-old son together, Phyllon.

-Despite their busy schedules, the two are often seen out together enjoying family time.

-Nicoli and Swanepoel have dated for seven years.
-They met in Paris when they were just 17.
+Nicoli and Swanepoel have dated for six years, meeting in Paris when they were just 17.

 Swanepoel has said that having careers in fashion allows them to travel to the same city for business.